Arctotherium: Eastern South America

 In the low-density savanna forests of the Brazilian intertropical region, A. wingei, pumas and jaguars played a supporting role to the (also likely solitary) Smilodon populator's dominance of the regional predator guild, avoiding competition with Protocyon troglodytes in more open savanna.
-Being smaller and more herbivorous, A. wingei would have also likely competed with other smaller carnivorans present in the BIR, such as jaguarundi, Lycalopex, Chrysocyon, Cerdocyon, Theriodictis, Speothos, Nasua, Procyon, Eira, Conepatus, Galictis, and Leopardus.
-Additionally, as dire wolves (Aenocyon dirus) and Smilodon fatalis inhabited north-western South America, and were joined by American lions, grey wolves and coyotes in Central America, A. wingei would have been a member of various predator guilds across the species' range.
-A. wingei's association with Protocyon in the terminal Pleistocene of the Yucatán, another animal previously thought to be endemic to South America, suggests a complex relationship of faunal interchange long after the Great American Interchange.
+Being smaller and more herbivorous, A. wingei would have also likely competed with other smaller carnivorans present in the BIR, such as jaguarundi, Lycalopex, Chrysocyon, Cerdocyon, Theriodictis, Speothos, Nasua, Procyon, Eira, Conepatus, Galictis, and Leopardus.The Tarija Valley of Bolivia is the only locality which records three species of Arctotherium; A. angustidens (Ensenadan) and A. tarijense & A. wingei (Lujanian).
+Although Tarija preserves many typical Pampean species, the higher frequency of gomphothere, horse, capybara and tapir remains is unique, with the latter two being restricted today to warmer and wetter regions.